Resources And Tips For Those Diagnosed With Acoustic Neuroma

 * Search pubmed.com for medical studies that compare the post-treatment quality of life of radiatherapy and surgery patients.
 The studies I found are here, here and here.
 Hopefully, the medical community will continue to publish studies in this important area.

 * Study the ANA Patient Symptom Survey.
-The ANA published a survery in 1998 and has published an updated survey in late 2008.
+The ANA published their first patient survey in 1998 and an updated survey in late 2008.

 Simply put, the real measure of a successful treatment is our quality of life afterwards.
 Do everything in your power to choose a treatment that will give you the most active and vigorous possible life afterwards.